MetaphorData/connectors/metaphor/unity_catalog/profile/README.md

 #### Analyze table

-To run `ANALYZE TABLE` query before the connector getting the statistics, or only for tables have no statistics.
+To run `ANALYZE TABLE` query if there are not statistics for the table.

 ```yaml
 analyze: true # Default is false